Crimson staff writer

 Brandon L. Kingdollar

-Crimson staff writer Brandon L. Kingdollar can be reached at firstname.lastname@example.org.
-Follow him on Twitter @Chicago_Brandon.
+Brandon L. Kingdollar is the Managing Editor of The Crimson's 150th Guard.
+He can be reached at firstname.lastname@example.org.
+Follow him on Twitter @newskingdollar.